Uhlmann's theorem for measured divergences: Variational expression for measured divergences

 which again is equivalent to the expressions obtained in~\cite{petzquantum,Berta2017}. \end{remark}

-The variational expression \eqref{eq: general variational formula} holds for all convex lower-semicontinuous functions $f$.
+The variational expression \eqref{eq: general variational formula} holds for all convex lower semicontinuous functions $f$.
 However, the optimization program as written is in general not a convex one unless additional conditions are imposed, such as operator convexity of $f^*$.
-The theorem below gives a general sufficient condition under which $S_{\Meas,f}^{\Proj}(\rho\|\sigma)$ can be expressed as a convex program and which guarantees that both the measured divergence as well as the one restricted to projective measurements match.
+The theorem below gives a general sufficient condition under which $S_{\Meas,f}^{\Proj}(\rho\|\sigma)$ can be expressed as a convex program and which guarantees that {the measured divergence and the one restricted to projective measurements match.} {This is similar to the result of~\cite[Theorem 5.8]{hiai2021quantum}.}